Potter's wheel: History

 Many modern scholars suggest that the first potter's wheel was first developed by the ancient Sumerians in Mesopotamia.
-A stone potter's wheel found at the Sumerian city of Ur in modern-day Iraq has been dated to about 3129 BC, but fragments of wheel-thrown pottery of an even earlier date have been recovered in the same area.
+A stone potter's wheel found at the Sumerian city of Ur in modern-day Iraq and Parthia has been dated to about 3129 BC, but fragments of wheel-thrown pottery of an even earlier date have been recovered in the same area.
 However, southeastern Europe and China have also been claimed as possible places of origin.
-Furthermore, the wheel was also in popular use by potters starting around 3500 BC in major cities of the Indus Valley civilization in South Asia, namely Harappa and Mohenjo-daro (Kenoyer, 2005).
-Others consider Egypt as "being the place of origin of the potter's wheel.
+A potter's wheel in western Ukraine, from the Cucuteni–Trypillia culture, has been dated to the middle of the 5th millennium BC, and is the oldest ever found, and which further precedes the earliest use of the potter's wheel in Mesopotamia by several hundred years.
+On the other hand, Egypt is considered as "being the place of origin of the potter's wheel.
 It was here that the turntable shaft was lengthened about 3000 BC and a flywheel added.
 The flywheel was kicked and later was moved by pulling the edge with the left hand while forming the clay with the right.
 This led to the counterclockwise motion for the potter's wheel which is almost universal."
-Hence the exact origin of the wheel is not wholly clear yet.
+Thus, the exact origin of the wheel is not wholly clear yet.

 In the Iron Age, the potter's wheel in common use had a turning platform about 1 m over the floor, connected by a long axle to a heavy flywheel at ground level.
 This arrangement allowed the potter to keep the turning wheel rotating by kicking the flywheel with the foot, leaving both hands free for manipulating the vessel under construction.
 However, from an ergonomic standpoint, sweeping the foot from side to side against the spinning hub is rather awkward.
 At some point, an alternative solution was invented that involved a crankshaft with a lever that converted up-and-down motion into rotary motion.